 It is a common misapprehension that police officers are required to tell you why you’re being arrested or what offense you’ve committed when you’re being arrested.
 However ALL arrests without a warrant must be supported by PROBABLE CAUSE, no matter which state you’re in.
 So every legal arrest must be based on probable cause that a suspect has committed a crime.
 Still, there is no general requirement that, at the time of arrest, an officer has to share this probable cause assessment with the arrestee.
 A person arrested must be given a probable cause hearing, ordinarily within 48 hours of their arrest.

-If you are suspected of driving under the influence of alcohol (DUI), law enforcement has three primary ways to test your blood alcohol content (BAC): a breath alcohol test (breathalyzer), a urine test, or a blood test.
+If you are suspected of driving under the influence of alcohol (DUI or DWI), law enforcement has three primary ways to test your blood alcohol content (BAC): a breath alcohol test (breathalyzer), a urine test, or a blood test.
 The consequences for refusal to submit to a blood alcohol test vary from state to state.

-There are three standardized field sobriety tests that police often administer as a prequisite to further testing.
+There are three standardized field sobriety tests police administer as a perquisite to further testing.
 These tests include the horizontal gaze nystagmus test, one-leg-stand test, and the walk-and-turn test.
 As a general rule (and unlike chemical testing), there is no legal penalty for refusing to take these tests although the arresting officer can typically testify as to your refusal in court.

 If you refuse to take the test, you will face heavy penalties, possibly worse than if you were found guilty as a result of the test.
 The penalties vary by state and usually include a combination of a fine, jail time, license suspension, and required use of an ignition interlock device.
 Additionally, when your case goes to court, the prosecution will typically use your refusal against you, stating because you knew you were intoxicated you refused to be tested.
 For all of these reasons, it usually does you no good to refuse to take a chemical test.